What is an Intransitive Verb?

 Zoe’s kitten purred softly.

-Intransitive Verbs in Context
+Long-Form Videos: Intransitive Verbs

 GrammarFlip’s grammar-in-context videos provide an additional layer of instruction, learning, and relatability.